OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Using_Course_Tools.md

     When you delete a course, user data (e.g. test results) is first archived as an Excel file in your [personal folder](../personal/Personal_folders.md) and then deleted.

 It is possible to inform other course owners via e-mail about the completion or deletion of a course.
-This can either be optionally selected in the Finish/Delete dialog or set in the [administration](../../../manual_admin/docs/administration/Modules_Repository.md) system-wide.
+This can either be optionally selected in the Finish/Delete dialog or set in the administration.

 A course can also be closed or deleted automatically.
-The administrator makes the appropriate settings under [Administration](../../../manual_admin/docs/administration/Modules_Repository.md).
+The administrator makes the appropriate settings.